 Using SPIA code in R (appendix).
-Y-axis shows degree of perturbation against x axis plotting the number of differential expressed genes and each point on the graph is pathway expressed as a pathway number (see iTable 4-ii for pathway decode).
+Y-axis shows degree of perturbation against x axis plotting the number of differential expressed genes and each point on the graph is pathway expressed as a pathway number (see Table 4-ii for pathway decode).